joaofveloso/ontop-wallet-transfer/README.md

 The application will start running on port 8080

 ## Usage
 To use the application, open your web browser and navigate to http://localhost:8080/swagger-ui/index.html.
 This will open a Swagger-UI interface where you can interact with the API.
-For more information on how to use the tool, please refer to the file named "LINK TO FILE HERE".
+For more information on how to use the tool, please refer to the file named **[USAGE.md](./USAGE.md)**.'

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines: